ajnewport/Pima-Diabetes-Prediction/README.md

 can be fatal [6].
 In addition to these predictors, there are 109 observations with no pregnancies.
 One can determine that, especially for skin thickness and insulin, that there are missing data, which can affect the accuracy of the model chosen.
-Sorting the data by serum insulin shows that all zero observa- tions of skin thickness also have a insulin value of 0 so the data is not Missing Completely at Random (MCAR).
+Sorting the data by serum insulin shows that all zero observations of skin thickness also have a insulin value of 0 so the data is not Missing
+Completely at Random (MCAR).
 Moreover, there are 490 negative diabetes results, accounting for 65.3% of the whole data.
 This class imbalance could have negative implications on the predictive model.
 No duplication of rows